Discover Domain Tool

 $ weblogic-deploy/bin/discoverDomain.sh -oracle_home /u01/oracle -domain_home /u01/oracle/domains/DemoDomain -archive_file ./DiscoveredDemoDomain.zip -model_file ./DiscoveredDemoDomain.yaml -admin_user weblogic -admin_url t3://localhost:7001

-An example of running in online WLST mode from a remote machine:
+An example of running in online WLST mode from a remote host:

 An example of using the domain type argument: